INVEST Fellowship Programme

 What is an INVEST fellowship?

 INVEST fellowships are 1-3 (or up to 6) months visits to the flagship to collaborate with our researchers and projects organised under the research themes.
 Fellowships are primarily targeted to researcher from post-doctoral studies onwards who want to visit the flagship.
-However, the call is also open to doctoral researchers.
 Before applying, please email the INVEST-PI or Co-PI (listed in the application form) who would host you to let them know you are applying to join their team.

-INVEST will cover the travel expenses of the visiting researcher (one trip) and provide 2000 euros/month grant to cover housing and other costs.
+INVEST will cover the travel expenses of the visiting researcher (one trip), provide 500 euros/month grant and help the visitor in arranging accommodation.
 Any additional costs need to be agreed with INVEST.

 USA co-operation programme